-If you have (or will have by June 2023) a bachelor’s degree in any concentration, you’ll be eligible to apply.
+If you have (or will have by June 2023) a bachelor's degree in any concentration, you'll be eligible to apply when our application opens on October 1, 2022.
 This is an outline of our multi-step application process:

-Step 1: Complete our interest form as soon as possible!
+- Step 1: Complete our interest form as soon as possible!
 This short form just asks for basic information so we can keep you updated.
-When it becomes available, you will receive an emailed link to the second step in the application process.
+When the application opens on October 1st, you will receive an emailed link to the second step in the application process.

 About the Arizona Teacher Residency

 With support from Superintendent of Public Instruction Kathy Hoffman, the Arizona Department of Education, and Northern Arizona University, the Arizona K12 Center created the Arizona Teacher Residency in October 2021.
 Read more about the program's announcement in this press release from the Arizona Department of Education.

 The Arizona Teacher Residency is a two-year program that prepares recent college graduates from any degree program and those looking to switch careers to be effective classroom teachers.
 It is different from other teacher education programs in Arizona because it: